MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

     http://localhost:7071/api/hello?name=joesmith
     ```

-1. When you see the successful message below browser, stop the run time in the terminal with `cntrl-c`.
+1. The web browser returns the following successful message.

     ```text
     Hello, joesmith.
 This HTTP triggered function executed successfully.
     ```

+1. Stop the local Azure Function runtime in the terminal with <kbd>Ctrl</kbd> + <kbd>c</kbd>.

 1. Check the new API code into your repo and push to the remote: